Freight Shipping from Charleston to Fort Worth

 How much does it cost to ship freight from Charleston to Fort Worth?

-Full truckload (FTL) rates from Charleston, SC to Fort Worth, TX currently range from $2,823-$3,479 for a standard dry van load over the 1,313-mile route.
+Full truckload (FTL) rates from Charleston, SC to Fort Worth, TX currently range $2,823-$3,479 (roughly $2.15-$2.66 per mile over 1,313 miles).
 LTL shipments typically cost $922-$1,516 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Charleston to Fort Worth?